fstirlitz/luaparse/README.md

 ### Test runners

 - `make test` uses PhantomJS and node.
-- `make testem-engines` uses PhantomJS, node, narwhal, ringo, rhino and rhino 1.7R5.
+- `make testem-engines` uses PhantomJS, node, ringo, rhino and rhino 1.7R5.
 This requires that you have the engines installed.
 - `make test-node` uses a custom command line reporter to make the output easier on the eyes while practicing TDD.